manishemi/manishemi.github.io/_posts/2021-06-11-Long Short-Term Memory.md

 |![_config.yml]({{ site.baseurl }}/images/LSTM/C.png)|

-We add our new vector to previous cell with:
+We add our new vector to the previous cell with:

 |![_config.yml]({{ site.baseurl }}/images/LSTM/add_update.png)|